 a) Single sculls (1x) 14 kg

 b) Double sculls (2x) 27 kg

-c) Pair (2-) 27 kg
+C) Pair (2-) 27 kg

 d) Quadruple sculls (4x) 52 kg

 e) Quadruple sculls with coxswain (4x+) 53 kg

 f) Four (4-) 50 kg

 g) Coxed four (4+) 51 kg

 h) Octuple sculls with coxswain (8x+) 98 kg

 i) Eight (8+) 96 kg

 - Rule 1.2.6 In all boats the foot stretchers, shoes or other devices holding the feet of the rowers shall be a type which allows the rowers to get clear of the boat with no delay in an emergency.
 Where shoes or other devices holding the feet will remain in the boat, each shoe or device shall be independently restrained such that where heel restraints are used the maximum length may only be 70mm.
 In addition, where Velcro or similar materials must be opened before the rower can remove his feet from the shoes or other device, all such materials must be able to be released immediately by the rower with a single quick hand action of pulling on one easily accessible strap.
-Where shoes or other devices holding the feet will not remain in the boat, each shoe or device must be able to be released by the rower without using his hands or with a single quick hand action of pulling on one easily accessible strap or release - Rule 1.2.7 The edges of blade shall have a minimum thickness throughout as follows: - a) sweep 5 mm - b) sculls 3 mm
+Where shoes or other devices be released by the rower without using his hands or with a single quick hand action of pulling on one easily accessible strap or release - Rule 1.2.7 The edges of blade shall have a minimum thickness throughout as follows: - a) sweep 5 mm - b) sculls 3 mm